nntrongnghia/Thanos-Project/README.md

 ```
 pip install -r requirements.txt
 ```
-- Add this repo in your PYTHONPATH
+- Add this directory in your PYTHONPATH

 # Dataset preparing